Weekend Survival 101 Class

 Is there a bathroom there or will we have to “use the woods”?

-Yes there will be an old-fashion” outhouse” on site with running water in the next building over.
+Yes there will be an old-fashion” outhouse” on site (but it has no running water) in the next building over.

 Is there a place I can take a shower?